My Life with the Thrill Kill Kult are

 Kooler Than Jesus an industrial disco band from Chicago who are known for soundtrack contributions to cult classic films such as The Crow, Cool World and Showgirls.

-Fast forward a decade, I am married, a father; a mainstream pseudo dude.
+Fast forward a decade, I am married and a father; a mainstream pseudo dude.
 Then I read that TKK had announced their 30th Anniversary tour.
-Ever the loyal fan and aspiring ko-konspirator, I brushed off how old the number “30” made me feel, laced up the platform Docs from my past life and paid TKK a visit at my favorite venue in New York City, the Knitting Factory.
+Ever the loyal fan and aspiring ko-konspirator, I brushed off how old the number “30” made me feel, laced up the platform Docs and paid TKK a visit at my favorite venue in New York City, the Knitting Factory.

 The show had sold out weeks prior and tonight it was balls to the wall with glam-punk girls, norm-core nerds and goth kids seemingly unable to move in their giant boots and formidable hardware.
 In the daylight, we might have actually looked our age!

 Looming in the shadows offstage, I could see Groovie Mann attempting to remain hidden while Mimi Star and Justin Bennet got things started with the thumping hypnotic drum and bass of “Heresy”.
 On a faux dramatic cue, The AC DC God joined the Kult and their cheap props on stage, splitting the tedium of the endless beat with his raspy off-pitch screaming.

 I set my lukewarm can of Yuengling on stage behind the foldback monitors and methodically worked through three rolls of Ilford Delta 3200 in my Leica M6 TTL .85, swapping between my 1950’s Leitz 5cm 1.5 Summarit and 1980’s Leitz 90mm f2 Summicron Pre-Aspheric.